 Payload to GTO

 The World's Most Powerful Rocket

-With nearly 4 million pounds of thrust at lifttoff, Falcon Heavy will be the most capable rocket flying.
-By comparison, the liftoff thrust of the Falcon Heavy equals fifteen Boeing 747 aircraft at full power.
+With more than 5 million pounds of thrust at liftoff, Falcon Heavy is the most capable rocket flying.
+By comparison, the liftoff thrust of the Falcon Heavy equals approximately eighteen 747 aircraft at full power.
 Below is a comparison chart of the world’s heavy lift vehicles, based on historical launch data.
 Falcon Heavy can lift the equivalent of a fully loaded 737 jetliner--complete with passengers, luggage and fuel--to orbit.
 Only the Saturn V moon rocket, last flown in 1973, delivered more payload to orbit than Falcon Heavy.